layerml/onboarding-project/tutorial2/README.md

-# Tutorial II: How to Add A New Featureset Which Depends On An Existing Featureset
+# Tutorial II: How to Add A New Featureset Into My Layer Project Depends On An Existing Featureset

 ## Step I: Changes In Your Project Directory